M-A students travel to more than 4 different states to take the SAT.

 As SAT Centers Fill Up, Students Struggle to Find Testing Locations

-Students are traveling hundreds of miles to take their SAT after less than half of California SAT centers have reopened after COVID-19.
+Students are traveling hundreds of miles to take their SAT as less than half of California SAT centers have reopened after COVID-19.
 “All over the Bay Area, kids are struggling to get seats for the SAT and ACT, not just at M-A,” M-A College and Career Center counselor Mai Lien Nguyen said.

 Junior Niklas Klemmer plans to fly to Pasadena and possibly Beverly Hills for the SAT.
 “Originally, I was going to have to go to Arizona, near Phoenix.
 That’s pretty common for people,” he said.
 “It’s really hard to find a testing location unless you log on the day that they post the link to get it.”